 After an applicant and adult household members have registered in MACHS and fingerprinted, if the individual has a reportable, printable arrest, the individuals who are approved as the OCA administrator and readers for the OCA registration code that the individual was printed under will receive an email notification from MSHP.

 Within 24 business hours of receiving the notification from MSHP, the OCA Administrator/Circuit Manager will access MACHS and select “click to request” the report.
 Only the administrator has access to request the report.
 Once the report is loaded then the Administrator or the Read Only staff may access the report.
 The Rap Back report is reviewed for further action based on the information provided in the report.
 It may take more than a day for the report to download.
 Failure to download the record within 30 days of the alert will result in the MSHP automatically unsubscribing the applicant and the applicant will have to be printed again.
 The report must be printed and placed in the background section of the file with the original fingerprint report.
-The paper copy of the original fingerprint and any Rap Back reports are kept indefinitely in the file until the file is archived.
+The paper copy of the original fingerprint and any Rap Back reports are kept indefinitely in the file until the file is closed.
 Fingerprint report and Rap Back reports must not be uploaded into FACES.

 The Circuit Manager will notify the resource licensing worker as identified in FACES for the applicant or other household member within 24 hours of viewing the report.

 Within 24 hours of notice, the resource licensing worker will make contact with the individual identified in the Rap Back report and assess the situation.

 The worker will immediately contact his/her supervisor and Circuit Manger to report regarding the situation so determination may be made regarding further action such as a call to the hotline, removal of children and/or placing the home on administrative hold to determine if there are grounds to revoke the license/approval.